pcomans/langchain-persona-debate/README.md

 ## Output

-Each discussion generates a timestamped directory containing:
+Each discussion generates a timestamped directory in the `outputs` folder (e.g., `outputs/roundtable_discussion_YYYYMMDD_HHMMSS/`) containing:
-- Individual JSON response files
+- Individual JSON response files for each character's contribution
+- Moderator introduction and transitions
-- Complete markdown transcript
+- Complete markdown transcript (once the discussion is complete)
-- Synthesized insights summary
+- Synthesized insights summary (once the discussion is complete)

+The discussion runs progressively, with each character taking turns to contribute.
+You can monitor the progress by checking the output directory as files are generated.

+## Understanding the Output

+The output files are created in real-time as the discussion progresses:
+- `question.json.json` - The original question
+- `discussion_info.json.json` - Basic metadata about the discussion
+- `moderator_introduction.json.json` - The moderator's opening remarks
+- `response_[Character_Name].json.json` - Each character's contribution
+- `moderator_transition_[N].json.json` - Transitions between characters
+- `synthesis.json.json` - Final summary (created at the end)
+- `discussion_transcript.md` - Complete discussion in markdown format (created at the end)

 ## Why Use AI Roundtable